What is the Spam Act 2003?

 • Process the unsubscribe request within 5 working days.

-• Don’t ask for extra personal information during the unsubscribe process.
+• Don’t ask for personal information during the unsubscribe process.

-Effects of Spam Act 2003 on ecommerce brands
+What compliance with the Spam Act 2003 means for ecommerce brands

-4. Helps you avoid costly fines: Spamming people without consent not only harms your sender reputation but also puts you at risk of facing legal action.
-Keeping your email marketing practices within legal boundaries defined by the Act saves you from costly legal proceedings and fines.
+3. Compliance helps you avoid costly fines: Keeping your email marketing practices within legal boundaries defined by the Act can save you from costly legal proceedings and fines.

-5. Improves email deliverability: When you email people who haven’t agreed to hear from you, they can report your messages as spam.
+4. Compliance helps improve email deliverability: When you email people who haven’t agreed to hear from you, they may report your messages as spam.
 This can lead to email service providers flagging your domain as spam, reducing your deliverability rate.

 Send compliant email marketing messages with Klaviyo

 Klaviyo is a marketing automation platform that helps you send marketing messages to Australian audiences that comply with the Spam Act 2003.
-Klaviyo offers custom sign-up forms you can use to turn visitors into subscribers by obtaining their explicit consent through:
+With custom sign-up forms, opt-in messages to confirm subscription, and email and SMS deliverability reports, it’s easy to stay compliant and focus on sending high-converting messages instead.

-Sign up for Klaviyo today and build your subscriber base the right way.
+Sign up for Klaviyo today and build your subscriber lists the right way.

 Additional resources